 Hi there!
-I’m Rachel Stedman, and I write as R. L. Stedman.
+I’m Rachel Stedman.
 I write tales of fantasy and magic.
 Find out more about my books here.
 Here’s what people say about my books:

 Because I’m often asked how I began writing, I’ve put my writing story below.
 I wrote this partly to encourage other, younger writers.
 Never give up.
 Because good things can happen.